 Learn More About Michelle R. Weise

-Before joining Imaginable Futures, Dr. Weise was the chief innovation officer at Strada Education Network’s Institute for the Future of Work.
+Previously the entrepreneur-in-residence and senior advisor at Imaginable Futures, Weise was also the chief innovation officer at Strada Education Network’s Institute for the Future of Work.
 Prior to that, she was chief innovation officer at Southern New Hampshire University and designed and led the Sandbox ColLABorative, an innovation lab and research consultancy.